raffienficiaud/boost-cmake/README.md

   nicely in an IDE
 * libraries not having a `boost-decl.cmake` / `CMakeLists.txt` are considered as
   header only and automatically added to the super project, which lowers the development/porting
+* libraries *having* a `boost-decl.cmake` but not having a `CMakeLists.txt` are considered header only, and their dependencies are properly declared such that their dependencies are propagated properly to their dependant/child projects.
 * the dependencies between the libraries are explicit, which is a **good** thing
 * there is no need for copying header files around: the files stay in their original library/submodule/location and their location is propagated to dependent project